Give Now

 For example, between 2012 and 2020, in response to the devasting 2010 earthquake and Hurricane Matthew, Haiti strengthened its national and local disaster risk management capacity and made investments to improve the resilience of its road network. | Read more

-Also, the United States Geologic Survey (USGS) has also developed the first-ever national seismic network in Haiti with an active outreach program for education and has established itself as the authoritative local agency for matters related to earthquake hazards. | Read more
+The United States Geologic Survey (USGS) also developed the first-ever national seismic network in Haiti with an active outreach program for education. | Read more

 ----------

 | CLICK to view earthquake tracking info in real time from around the world.
-We learn that many more earthquakes are happening than we might realize.
+We learn that many more earthquakes are happening around the globe than we might realize.